 Our Master of Arts in Creative Practice has been devised for creative practitioners; recent graduates and professionals who wish to examine, strengthen and deepen their practice within their own particular context.
 This postgraduate course offers a bespoke learning experience that is tailored to each person’s practice, such as fashion, fine art, textiles, moving image and film, photography, graphic design, social practice and visual communication.

-STOP PRESS: The government has recently announced that for the 2016/17 academic year new postgraduate loans up to a maximum value of £10,000 will be available.
-These loans will be available for all taught and research Masters programmes in all subjects for both full-time and part-time study.
+Postgraduate loans up to a maximum value of £10,000 are now available.
+These loans are available for all taught and research Masters programmes in all subjects for both full-time and part-time study.
 The loans can be used for tuition fees, living costs and other study expenses as you see fit.
 For further information see the Student Finance England Postgraduate Loan Guide (PDF) or visit Student Finance England, there is also useful background information at FindAMasters.

 We are a specialist art and design institution, so there are many contacts within the College to ensure that you’ll communicate and collaborate with fellow creative people.